 How does your ghost feel?
 No, no, we're not wondering if he's happy or sad, joyful or mad.
 We want to know his texture!
-Your child will practice new vocabulary words to describe the ghost she will create from cotton balls and construction paper.
-Bumpy, soft and fluffy and even lumpy are all perfect ways to explain this adorable Halloween ghost!
+Your child will practice new vocabulary words to describe the ghost she'll create using cotton balls and construction paper.
+Bumpy, soft and fluffy and even puffy are all perfect ways to characterize this adorable Halloween ghost!

 What You Need: